Dear reader of ADxS.org, please excuse the disruption.

 7. Giftedness and coping skills

 The specialist literature on giftedness agrees that gifted people also have an above-average ability to cope due to their special abilities.
 Coping strategies are coping strategies to mitigate or avoid impairments or deficits (regardless of their nature or cause) through appropriate behavior.
 Coping strategies do not eliminate ADHD.
-Coping merely means that the person affected is better able to deal with the symptoms or knows how to avoid situations in which they would suffer from the symptoms.108
+Coping only leads to the person with ADHD being better able to deal with the symptoms or to better avoid situations in which they would suffer from the symptoms.114 In this respect, a high IQ can mask an existing ADHD8115

-A distinction must be made between severity and consequences.
-While a study of ADHD sufferers with an IQ of 120 and above found no differences in ADHD severity apart from slightly lower cognitive impairments109, another study came to the conclusion that high intelligence predicts less severe effects of ADHD in the future if ADHD is present.110 Another study even found a massively higher incidence of ADHD in gifted individuals.111
+A distinction should also be made between severity and Consequences.
+While a study of people with ADHD with an IQ of 120 or more found no differences in the severity of ADHD apart from slightly lower cognitive impairments117 and one study even found a massively higher incidence of ADHD in gifted people118, most other studies came to the conclusion that high intelligence predicts less severe effects of ADHD in the future119, particularly due to significantly less impaired executive functions in some cases.120121122123

-If it is assumed (without reference to studies) that highly gifted people do not have ADHD more frequently than the average, the same logical deduction arises as under 1 (IQ tests and working memory in ADHD): If highly gifted people have better coping strategies, they should have a lower rate of (diagnosed) ADHD.
-However, if gifted people are diagnosed with ADHD just as often as non-gifted people despite their improved coping strategies (which should mask ADHD better), then gifted people (without their coping strategies) have ADHD as often as they can make up for with coping strategies.
-The difference may not be too great, because even good coping skills can at best make up for mild ADHD or mitigate the severity of ADHD effects.
-Nevertheless, the difference is there.
+If it is assumed (without reference to studies) that highly gifted people do not have ADHD more frequently than the average, the same logical deduction arises as in 1 (IQ tests and working memory in ADHD): If highly gifted people have better coping strategies, they should have a lower rate of (diagnosed) ADHD.
+However, if gifted people are diagnosed with ADHD just as often as non-gifted people despite their improved coping strategies (which should mask ADHD better), then gifted people (without their coping strategies) should conversely have ADHD as often as they can make up for with coping strategies.
+The difference may not be too great, because even good coping skills can at best compensate for mild ADHD, make moderate ADHD bearable or mitigate the severity of the ADHD effects.
+Nevertheless, there is a difference.

 8. ADHD testing through intelligence tests?